aleshaleksey/fansys23/races.md

 - A permanent +2 bonus to a single skill.
   - The template bonus to skills NEVER stack.
 - A 30ft climb speed or a 40ft swim speed.
-- Increase fly speed by 10ft.
-Increase cosmic speed by 20ft.
+- Increase fly speed by 10ft OR Increase cosmic speed by 20ft.
   - A single template level can increase fly or cosmic speed by no more than 20ft or 40ft respectively.
+- Improve fly speed rating from "poor" -> "average".
 - A passive or active (C class) ability with no prerequisites (eg water breathing).
 - Gain one of the following senses: "heat-sense", "keen-senses: Sight".
   - When this enhancement is a graded ability (eg "[Heat Sense](abilities.md#heat-sense-i-v)"), it is always taken at 2nd level (eg "Heat Sense II").
 In this case increasing it by a further level costs a single point.